Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 • It’s a secure, speedy, and hygienic method of payment, but the purchase limit and technology dependence can be a downside.

-Contactless payments, also known as tap or tap-and-go, use NFC or RFID technologies to enable secure payments without physical contact.
+Contactless payments, also known as tap or tap-and-go, use near-field communication (NFC) or radio frequency identification (RFID) technologies to enable secure payments without physical contact.

+So what are NFC and RFID, and how do they work?
+NFC allows for close-range communication between the terminal and the payment device, while RFID facilitates the identification process, ensuring a quick and secure transfer of payment information.
 By simply tapping a contactless-enabled device or card near a compatible terminal, the transaction is initiated.
-NFC allows for close-range communication between the terminal and the payment device, while RFID facilitates the identification process, ensuring a quick and secure transfer of payment information.

 This method streamlines the checkout process, making it faster and more convenient for users.